Shravani-jadhav29/APB_protocol/README.md

 🚀 AMBA APB3 Protocol Implementation on Basys 3
 📖 Overview

-The AMBA APB3 Protocol Implementation is a complete FPGA-based communication system developed on the Basys 3 (Artix-7) FPGA using Verilog HDL.
-This project recreates the behavior of the ARM AMBA APB3 (Advanced Peripheral Bus), a widely adopted on-chip communication protocol used to connect low-bandwidth peripherals such as UART, SPI, I²C, GPIO, Timers, OLED Displays, and other embedded devices to a processor.
+The AMBA APB3 Protocol Implementation is an FPGA-based communication project developed on the Basys 3 (Artix-7) FPGA using Verilog HDL and Xilinx Vivado.
+This project implements the Advanced Peripheral Bus (APB3), a part of the ARM Advanced Microcontroller Bus Architecture (AMBA) specification, which is widely used in modern System-on-Chip (SoC) designs for connecting low-bandwidth peripherals such as UART, GPIO, SPI, I²C, Timers, PWM controllers, and OLED displays.

-Designed with a modular and scalable architecture, the implementation accurately models the APB3 communication process through the protocol's three standard operating states: IDLE, SETUP, and ACCESS.
-Each transaction follows the official APB timing sequence, ensuring reliable communication between the APB Master and APB Slave while maintaining protocol compliance.
+The design accurately models the APB3 communication protocol using a Finite State Machine (FSM) consisting of three standard states: IDLE, SETUP, and ACCESS.
+Every transaction follows the official APB3 timing sequence, ensuring reliable communication between the APB Master and APB Slave.

-The controller supports both read and write transactions.
-During a write operation, the master places the target address and data on the bus before enabling the transfer.
-For read operations, the slave retrieves data from the selected peripheral and returns it through the read data bus.
-The design incorporates address decoding, enabling the master to communicate with multiple peripherals using unique address locations.
-This architecture closely resembles the communication mechanism used in modern ARM-based System-on-Chip (SoC) designs.
+During a write operation, the master places the target address on the PADDR bus, transfers data through PWDATA, and asserts PWRITE to indicate a write transaction.
+During a read operation, the slave retrieves the requested data and returns it through the PRDATA bus.
+Communication between the master and slave is synchronized using PSEL, PENABLE, and PREADY, while PSLVERR provides error reporting for invalid or unsupported transactions.

+The project also implements address decoding, allowing multiple peripherals to be connected to the same APB bus.
+Based on the address provided by the master, the appropriate peripheral is selected while all others remain inactive.
+This modular architecture makes the design highly scalable and allows new peripherals to be integrated with minimal changes.

-To improve reliability, the implementation includes wait-state generation through the PREADY signal, allowing slower peripherals to delay a transaction until they are ready.
-Additionally, PSLVERR is implemented to detect and report invalid accesses or unsupported operations, demonstrating practical bus error handling.
+To emulate real hardware behavior, the design supports wait-state generation through the PREADY signal.
+If a peripheral requires additional time to complete a transaction, the master remains in the ACCESS state until the slave asserts PREADY.
+Error handling is implemented using PSLVERR, enabling the system to detect invalid addresses or unsuccessful transfers.

-The entire project is built using independent Verilog modules, making it highly reusable, maintainable, and easy to extend.
-Components such as the APB Master, APB Slave, Address Decoder, and Peripheral Interface are designed separately, allowing new peripherals to be integrated with minimal modifications.
+The entire project is designed using modular Verilog HDL, where each component—including the APB Master, APB Slave, Address Decoder, and Peripheral Interface—is implemented as an independent module.
+This approach improves readability, simplifies debugging, and makes the system easier to maintain and extend.

-The design was simulated, synthesized, and implemented using Xilinx Vivado, followed by hardware validation on the Basys 3 FPGA.
-Functional verification through simulation confirms correct protocol timing, FSM state transitions, read/write operations, peripheral selection, wait-state behavior, and error handling, while hardware testing demonstrates successful real-time execution on the FPGA.
+The design was thoroughly simulated, synthesized, and implemented using Xilinx Vivado.
+Functional verification was performed using simulation waveforms to validate protocol timing, state transitions, read/write operations, peripheral selection, wait-state handling, and error detection.
+Finally, the design was programmed onto the Basys 3 FPGA, where the protocol operation was successfully verified in real hardware.

 ✨ Features
-🔗 Complete ARM AMBA APB3 Protocol implementation
+Complete implementation of the ARM AMBA APB3 protocol Finite State Machine (FSM)-based protocol control Standard APB3 states: IDLE, SETUP, and ACCESS
-⚙️ FSM-based communication with IDLE → SETUP → ACCESS state transitions 📖 Supports both Read and Write transactions
+Supports both Read and Write transactions
-📍 Address decoding for selecting multiple peripherals 📡 Standard APB3 interface signals:
+Address decoding for peripheral selection
+Standard APB3 interface signals:
 PADDR
 PWDATA
 PRDATA